soveran/scrivener/README.md

 Checks that the given field is not nil or empty.
 The error code for this assertion is `:not_present`.

+### assert_equal

+Check that the attribute has the expected value.
+It uses === for comparison, so type checks are possible too.
+Note that in order to make the case equality work, the check inverts the order of the
+arguments: `assert_equal :foo, Bar` is translated to the expression `Bar === send(:foo)`.

 ### assert_format

 Checks that the given field matches the provided regular expression.